 Do You Suspect Your Teen’s Friends Smoke Weed?

 Are There Signs Your Teen Trying to Hide Her Marijuana Use?

 It’s always shocking to treatment providers when parents knew about substance abuse and chose to do little or nothing.
 The sad truth is that teens who experiment with cannabis are hanging around people who are doing it often.
-As they watch their peers progress to harder and harder drugs, you teenager can get drawn into it.
+As they watch their peers progress to harder and harder drugs, your teenager can get drawn into it.
 Before you know it, you have an addict on your hands.
 If you watch any of the videos where addicts speak about the progression of their addiction, almost all of them started with “oh, I just wanted to try it.”
-If you see signs your teen is using marijuana, you need to take action…decisive action.
+If you see signs your teen is using marijuana, you need to take action.

 If you or a loved one are dealing with a marijuana or other addiction problem, there are treatment options.
 The District Recovery Community partners with Orange County rehabs and has robust alumni and community programs in place to ensure that anyone who walks through our doors are set up for success when the leave.